Black's Beach: Nude beach

-The clothing-optional portion of Black's Beach begins about 100 yd south of the trail head leading to the Torrey Pines Gliderport, and runs north for approximately 1.1 mi to the beached steel buoy south of Flatrock Point.
+The clothing-optional portion of Black's Beach begins about 100 yd south of the trail head leading to Torrey Pines Gliderport, and runs north for approximately 1.1 mi to the beached steel buoy south of Flatrock Point.

+The northern portion of the beach is frequented by the local LGBTQ+ community.

 Surfing

 The southern portion of Black's Beach is known to surfers as one of the most powerful surf breaks in Southern California.
 The waves gain their power due to the focusing effects of Scripps Canyon, an underwater canyon just offshore in the San Diego-La Jolla Underwater Park.
-Because of the sometimes large surf, fast breaking waves, and aggressive crowds, Black's is a dangerous surfing location, advisable for advanced surfers only.
+Due to the sometimes large surf, fast breaking waves, and aggressive crowds, Black's is a dangerous surfing location, advisable for advanced surfers only.

 Access

 Black's Beach can be difficult to access due to its location beneath the Torrey Pines bluffs.
 Landslides can occur, with tragic results.
 Beachgoers are warned to avoid setting up beach sites too close to the cliffs.